 During menopause women’s estrogen levels drop… which is directly related to bone loss.
 Women who have gone through menopause are aware of the risks associated with bone loss and are most commonly concerned with osteoporosis.
 While osteoporosis leads to brittle bones, it can also decrease bone density in the jaw increasing the risk of tooth loss.
 There are several ways dentists can replace these lost or damaged teeth, including dental implants and dentures.

 Our Collierville dental office is here to care for all of our patients during every stage of life.
 If you’re experiencing changes in your oral health, or if it’s been awhile since you’ve seen a dentist, there’s no better time than now to schedule an appointment.
-Give us a call at our Collierville or Cordova office today!
+Give us a call at our Collierville office today!